-Bernie Sander’s Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]
+Bernie Sanders’ Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]

 — Professor Snape (@_Snape_) January 20, 2017

-Whether you are pro or anti-Trump, anyone who is familiar with Harry Potter can appreciate that sometimes a burn is just a burn.
-This actually wasn’t the only Harry Potter themed tweet.
+Whether you are pro- or anti-Trump, anyone who is familiar with Harry Potter can appreciate that sometimes a burn is just a burn.
+This actually wasn’t the only Harry Potter-themed tweet.

 "I, Michael Pence do solemnly swear … that I am up to no good" *WHITE HOUSE MARAUDERS MAP APPEARS *